demisto/content/Packs/mnemonicMDR/Integrations/ArgusManagedDefence/README.md

 2. Search for mnemonic MDR.
 3. Click **Add instance** to create and configure a new integration instance.

+**Note:** if you are intending to use this integration to mirror incident entries, make sure the entries are tagged with the same tag as in `mirror_tag`.

 | **Parameter** | **Description** | **Required** |
 | --- | --- | --- |
 | isFetch | Fetch incidents | False |